Guide to Maryland Trusts

 The last will and testament of the settlor includes the formation of a trust.
 The last will and testament includes bequests to at least the initial beneficiaries.
 It will then provide some criteria used to determine if the bequest will go directly to the beneficiary or be put into a trust.
 The criteria will often be the age of the beneficiary.

-Similar terms you will find in a normal trust agreement will be inserted into the last will and testament.
+Terms similar to those you find in a normal trust agreement will be inserted into the last will and testament.
 The terms will name a trustee and provide the trustee with instructions on how to manage the trust and when distributions from the trust should be made.

 Not all testamentary trust assets will need to come from the estate of the settlor and non-probate assets, such as life insurance proceeds, bank accounts, and other assets that can be passed through beneficiary designations can name the testamentary trust as the destination for the assets upon your death.